johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 It is the responsibility of the zone owner to choose a set of “signers”, either internal or external to the zone owners organization.
-These signers must be clearly and uniquely designated via publication in the MSIGNER RRset, located at the apex of the zone and consisting of one MSIGNER record for each signer.
+These signers must be clearly and uniquely designated via publication in the HSYNC RRset, located at the apex of the zone and consisting of one HSYNC record for each signer.

-The MSIGNER RRset must be added, by the zone owner, to the, typically unsigned, zone that the zone owner maintains so that this RRset is visible to the downstream signers and their multi-signer agents.
+The HSYNC RRset must be added, by the zone owner, to the, typically unsigned, zone that the zone owner maintains so that this RRset is visible to the downstream signers and their multi-signer agents.

-# The SIGNER RRset
+# The HSYNC RRset

-The SIGNER RR has the zone name that publishes the SIGNER RRset as the owner name (i.e. the SIGNER RRset must be located at the apex of the zone).
+The HSYNC RR has the zone name that publishes the HSYNC RRset as the owner name (i.e. the HSYNC RRset must be located at the apex of the zone).
 The RDATA consists of three fields "State","NSMgmt" and "Identity":

 zone.example.
-SIGNER State NSMgmt Identity
+HSYNC State NSMgmt Identity

 State:
     Unsigned 8-bit.
 Defined values are 1=ON and 2=OFF.
 The value 0